laataiasu/laataiasu.github.io/content/post/2023-12-09-how-do-you-live/index.md

 title: "Review How Do You Live"
 ---

-the lesson learned from copper, uragawa, mizutani, kitami stories, and pram's works in general, is that it projects that your kids can only choose to become:
+the lesson learned from copper, uragawa, mizutani, kitami stories, and [[Pramoedya Ananta Toer|pram]]'s works in general, is that it projects that your kids can only choose to become:

 1. the bully,
 2. the one who is being bullied,